Syntax-Directed definations

 3. Synthesized and Inherited Attributes

-The value of a synthesized attribute at a node is computed from the values of attributes at the children of that node in the parse tree.
-The value of an inherited attribute at a node is computed from the values of attributes at the siblings and parent of that node.
+• Synthesized Attributes: The value of a synthesized attribute at a node is computed from the values of attributes at the children of that node in the parse tree.

 4. Semantic Rules

-• Semantic rules set up dependencies between attributes that will be represented by a graph.
+Semantic rules set up dependencies between attributes that are represented by a graph.
 From the dependency graph, we derive an evaluation order for the semantic rules.
+Evaluation of semantic rules defines the values of attributes at the nodes in the parse tree for the input string.

 5. Annotated Parse Tree